 Our Board of Directors currently consists of 12 directors, including three directors who are independent under the NYSE rules.
 The Board of Directors has affirmatively determined that each of Mr. Bonnie, Ms. Grann and Ms. Hooper is independent under the criteria established by the Company's Corporate Governance Guidelines and NYSE rules for independent board members.
 Under the Company's Corporate Governance Guidelines and NYSE rules, a director is not independent if he or she (1) has a direct or indirect material relationship with the Company or (2) otherwise does not meet the bright-line tests for independence set forth by the NYSE rules.
-In addition, the Board of Directors has determined each of Mr. Bonnie, Ms. Grann and Ms. Hooper meets the additional independence criteria required for Audit Committee membership.
-No independent director receives any fees or compensation from the Company other than compensation received in his or her capacity as a director and, other than the director compensation as disclosed under "Director Compensation in fiscal 2009," there are no transactions, relationships or arrangements between the Company and any independent director.
+In addition, the Board of Directors has established categorical standards of director independence to assist it in making independence determinations.
+These standards, which are included in our Corporate Governance Guidelines, set forth certain relationships between the Company and the directors and their immediate family members, or entities with which they are affiliated, that the Board, in its judgment, has determined to be material or immaterial in assessing a director's independence standards, the independent members of the Board determine in their judgment whether such relationship is material.
+The Board of Directors has also determined each of Mr. Bonnie, Ms. Grann and Ms. Hooper meets the additional independence criteria required for Audit Committee membership.
+No independent director receives any fees or compensation from the Company other than compensation received in his or her capacity as a director and, other than the director compensation as disclosed under "Director Compensation in Fiscal 2010," there are no transactions, relationships or arrangements between the Company and any independent director.

 The stockholders agreement described below under "Certain Relationships and Related Party Transactions" provides that the Company's Board of Directors consist of up to 14 members, with up to five directors appointed by THL, up to three directors appointed by Bain Capital, up to one director appointed by Providence Equity, one director who will at all times be the Chief Executive Officer, currently Edgar Bronfman, Jr., and the other directors to be chosen unanimously by the vote of the Company's Board of Directors.
 Each director designee may only be removed by the member of the Investor Group that appointed such designee.
 Currently, THL has appointed five directors (Messrs.
 Bressler, Jaeckel, Lawry, Lee and Sperling) and Bain Capital has appointed three directors (Messrs.
 Connaughton, Loring and Nunnelly) to our Board of Directors.
-Subsequent to the resignation of Jonathan Nelson from the Company's Board of Directors in October 2008, Providence Equity has not appointed a new director.
-The agreement among the stockholders regarding the appointment of directors will remain until the earlier of a change of control or the last date permitted by applicable law, including any NYSE requirements.
+Subsequent to the resignation of Jonathan Nelson from the Company's Board of Directors will remain until the earlier of a change of control or the last date permitted by applicable law, including any NYSE requirements.
 See "Certain Relationships and Related Party Transactions-Stockholders Agreement."